nate-strauser/meteor-uploadcare-plus/README.md

 }
 ```

-If you specify a public_key, the call to `UCPlus.loadUploadcare()` does not need a key argument, it will read from the settings.
+If you specify a public_key, the call to `UploadCarePlus.loadUploadcare()` does not need a key argument, it will read from the settings.

 You can specify more globals (https://uploadcare.com/documentation/widget/#advanced-configuration) in the configuration if you wish.
 Just make them lowercase and strip the "UPLOADCARE_" substring.
 For example: